googleapis/google-cloud-dotnet/apis/Google.Cloud.Logging.V2/Google.Cloud.Logging.Log4Net/readme.md

 ```
 Optional when running on Google App Engine (GAE) or Google Compute Engine (GCE), must be present on other platforms.
 The project ID given must be the ID of a project that already exists on [Google Cloud Platform](https://cloud.google.com/).

-On GCE and GAE the projectId will be auto-detected from the platform.
+On GCE and GAE the project ID will be auto-detected from the platform.

 ### logId